10 Things You Must Do As You Enter Your Cruise Cabin

 Usually, there’s a safe in every cabin, although sometimes it may be hidden.

-If you can’t find it, look well in the closet or a drawer; it is generally positioned in these places.
+If you can’t find it, look well in the closet or a drawer; that’s where they’re typically placed.

 8. Unpack to avoid wrinkles